 Research and development expense.
-Research and development expense consists primarily of salaries and related expenses for personnel and capital resources used to develop and enhance our products and to support collaboration agreements.
-Other research and development expense includes fees for consultants and outside service providers, and material costs for prototype and test units.
+Research and development expense consists primarily of salaries and other related expenses for personnel and capital resources used to develop and enhance our products and to support collaboration agreements.
+Other related expenses include fees for consultants and outside service providers, and material costs for prototype and test units.
 We expense research and development costs as incurred.
 We believe that significant investment in product development is a competitive necessity and plan to continue to make these investments in order to realize the potential of new technologies that we develop, license or acquire.